Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Pilot Validation Exercise

 \subsubsection{Dataset validity}

 After converting the 5-point Likert scales (where 1='Strongly Disagree' through 5='Strongly Agree'), evaluators broadly endorsed benchmark tasks as representing realistic teaching scenarios, with authenticity scores averaging mean M = 4.24 (95\% CI [4.19, 4.30]).
 This offers some evidence that our task design methodology reflects authentic teaching practice, albeit the UK-based university evaluators limits generalisability to global L2-educational contexts.
 However, criteria scores were lower (M = 3.93, 95\% CI [3.87, 3.98]).
 The Wilcoxon signed-rank test confirmed this gap (W = 42,690, p $<$ 0.001, d = 0.28), indicating that while participants agreed that the tasks are realistic, they are less sure that the criteria are sufficient to evaluate pedagogical quality of AI responses.
-Table 1 gives the statistical summary of the pilot data validation (see Appendix A.1 for complete statistical methodology).
+Table 2 gives the statistical summary of the pilot data validation (see Appendix A.1 for complete statistical methodology).

-Performance varied meaningfully across competency domains, with pedagogically complex competencies such as "Present language learning points" (M = 3.69) and "Giving feedback" (M = 3.77) scoring lowest on criteria scores despite high authenticity ratings (see Figure 1).
+Performance varied meaningfully across competency domains, with pedagogically complex competencies such as "Present language learning points" (M = 3.69) and "Giving feedback" (M = 3.77) scoring lowest on criteria scores despite high authenticity ratings (see Figure 2).

-We measured inter-annotator agreement (IAA) using Krippendorff's Alpha to handle incomplete data (see Appendix A.1).
-IAA on criteria scores was universally poor across all competencies (see Figure 2).
+We measured inter-annotator agreement on criteria (hereafter criteria IAA) using Krippendorff's Alpha to handle incomplete data (see Appendix A.1).
+Criteria IAA scores were universally poor across all competencies (see Figure 3).
 Two-thirds (8/12) showed negative values, indicating systematic disagreement where evaluators diverged more than expected by chance.
 The maximum alpha achieved was just 0.10 (Course Planning), far below the 0.80 threshold required for reliable conclusions \cite{krippendorff2004content}.
-We also conducted internal item consistency (IIC) analysis using Cronbach's Alpha to assess whether tasks within each competency measured a coherent underlying construct (see Appendix A.1 for details).
-Most competencies demonstrated at least low-to-moderate IIC values ($\alpha$ $\geq$ 0.40) on criteria scores, with overall IIC achieving excellent reliability ($\alpha$ = 0.95) (see Figure 2).